Mendawgs/Bootcamp/02. Job Seeker's Toolkit/README.md

    - Sample opening and closing paragraphs to grab employers' attention.
    - Advice on customising your cover letter to make it stand out.

-3. **CV/Resume Improvement**: Your resume is your first impression on potential employers.
-Here, you can access resources that will help you improve your CV/resume:
+3. **Interview Techniques**: This section is dedicated to helping you navigate job interviews with confidence.
+Here, you will find:
-   - Proven tips for writing a compelling and professional CV.
+   - A collection of common interview questions and expert tips on how to answer them.
-   - Resume templates designed for different career stages, from entry-level to experienced professionals.
+   - Strategies for handling behavioural and situational interview questions.
-   - Guidance on how to highlight your skills, achievements, and experiences effectively.
+   - Guidance on body language, attire, and overall presentation during interviews.
-   - Advice on incorporating relevant keywords to increase your resume's chances of passing through Applicant Tracking Systems (ATS).
+   - Mock interview scenarios and sample answers to help you prepare effectively.

 ## How to Use This Toolkit